 You also risk losing corporate privileges and the ability to conduct business within the state for failing to meet your tax obligations.
 As such, it is vital that you pay your Texas state tax obligations each year.
 If you are unsure about what you need to pay or how to file reports, contact an experienced tax attorney for assistance.

 Hiring a qualified local tax attorney is the easiest way to prevent the harsh penalties for failing to pay or file franchise tax reports.
-Ronald Arthur Stearns Sr. PLLC has been helping businesses and taxpayers in the state of Texas for over 26 years.
+Ronald Arthur Stearns, Attorney at Law has been helping businesses and taxpayers in the state of Texas for over 26 years.
 His decades of litigation and negotiation experience position him as the top candidate to manage and advise you on your taxes.

 Navigating the complexities of Texas tax law can be difficult, particularly if you do not have any legal or Tax Code experience.
-Ronald Arthur Stearns Sr. PLLC wants to take this burden off of you and ensure compliance with tax obligations on your behalf.
+Ronald Arthur Stearns, Attorney at Law wants to take this burden off of you and ensure compliance with tax obligations on your behalf.

 If you made a late payment of franchise tax or failed to file by the due date, our law firm can negotiate to get the penalties dropped or reduced.
 If you lost your corporate privileges because of failure to pay, we can help get your entity reinstated.